kswongjx/open-dictionary-ja/README.md

-# Open English Dictionary
+# Open Japanese Dictionary

-Utilities for downloading and loading the Wiktionary dataset into PostgreSQL.
+Utilities for downloading and loading the Wiktionary dataset into PostgreSQL for Japanese-Chinese dictionary creation.

 ## Prerequisites